felicio/Git/README.md

-# Git Service – Docker Project
+# Git Service Under Various Protocols
+This project serves as a demonstration of a containerization using Docker technology.

 ![Alt text](Resources/git.png)